debater-coder/timetabl-app/README.md

 ```
 If you only wish to start the client server, run `npm start` instead of `npm run vdev`.

+## Contact
+If you wish to report a bug or have a feature request, or something else to say, please either post a github issue, or join the [Timetabl Slack](https://join.slack.com/t/timetabl/shared_invite/zt-1dhr2v791-G0IDTb~kLRXT~0vjmyEtmw).

 ## License
 This project is MIT licensed.
 See [LICENSE](./LICENSE)